faroe islands coast

 Perfect for hikers, photographers, and those seeking a quiet escape, this is a destination where nature reigns supreme.

-As an appointed GSSA (General Sales & Service Agent) for Faroe Islands, Flight Directors provides expert airline sales support and route promotion in key markets, working closely with tourism partners to enhance connectivity and drive travel demand.
+As an appointed General Sales Agent (GSA) for Atlantic Airways, Flight Directors provides expert airline sales support and route promotion in key markets, working closely with tourism partners to enhance connectivity and drive travel demand.

 faroe islands waterfall